Abdulrahman-M-Darwish/Storefront/README.md

-# how to setup and connect to the database
+# how to setup the database

 - first you need to edit database.json to your local postgres database sittings
 - create .env file and and assign the following variabels